gsoft-inc/wl-squide/docs/reference/default.md

 ## Fakes

-`@squide` offers a collection of fake implementations to facilitate the development of modules in isolation from the other parts of the application.
+Squide offers a collection of fake implementations to facilitate the development of modules in isolation from the other parts of the application.

 - [LocalStorageSessionManager](fakes/LocalStorageSessionManager.md)